-By 1985, Philips Respironics debuted the first suitable system in the U.S. And a few years later in 1990 came the first self sealing interface, “the bubble mask” which took comfort and therapy to the next level.
-Although CPAP use is now the most common treatment for Sleep Apnea, it was initially created as a short term option to surgery.
-It’s interesting to think how one mans idea has now influenced over a million users today and created a new life expectancy.
+By 1985, Philips Respironics debuted the first suitable system in the U.S. And a few years later in 1990 came the first self-sealing interface, “the bubble mask” which took comfort and therapy to the next level.
+Although continuous positive airway pressure (CPAP) therapy is now the most common treatment for Sleep Apnea, it was initially created as a short-term option to surgery.
+It’s interesting to think how one man’s idea has now influenced over a million users today and created a new life expectancy.

 A Timeline of the History of CPAP Therapy

 The beginning of CPAP Therapy meant more than just great sleep, it brought better health for people all around.
 With all the information that is available today, and how far Sleep Apnea has come, it’s exciting to think about what could happen in the decades up ahead.
 Maybe machines and masks will be one entity, or maybe CPAP machines could be as small as a microchip one day.
 Check out the timeline above to see how the history of CPAP therapy has evolved over time.

 27 thoughts on “A Quick and Easy Guide to the History of CPAP Therapy”

 I have just taken the 2 night sleep study and will see Doctor Thursday to get results.
 The 2nd nite, I slept with mask the 1st time.
 I found it interesting that I sleep so well that evening with full face mask on.
 When I 1st woke up from sleeping 1st time with full face mask on, I woke up refreshed.